 Physiological changes during pregnancy may affect lamotrigine levels and/or therapeutic effect.
 There have been reports of decreased lamotrigine plasma levels during pregnancy with a potential risk of loss of seizure control.
 After birth lamotrigine levels may increase rapidly with a risk of dose-related adverse events.
 Therefore lamotrigine serum concentrations should be monitored before, during and after pregnancy, as well as shortly after birth.
-If necessary, the dose should be adapted to maintain the lamotrigine serum concentration at the same level as before pregnancy, or adapted according to clinical response.
+If necessary, the dose should be adapted to maintain the lamotrigine serum concentration, dose-related according to clinical response.
 In addition, dose-related undesirable effects should be monitored after birth.